 Watson Institute staff also partner with community businesses to develop appropriate vocational experiences for youth with special needs.
 These experiences bring students the opportunity to explore and assess their vocational interests, identify their strengths, and their needs for accommodations and support.
 These opportunities can lead to extended training and employment opportunities.
 Watson staff provide direct instruction and support to students on-site, either in an individual or small group setting.
 Students try out a variety of tasks and learn alongside employees at our partnering businesses.

 Read the CBI brochure to learn more about the CBI and CBVE special education programs.

 Did you know?
-The Community Based Instruction program partners with local businesses to provide students with special needs from the Watson Institute and local area school districts to learn lifelong vocational and community social skills in an employment setting.
+The Community Based Instruction program partners with local businesses to provide students with special needs from the Watson Institute and local area school districts to learn lifelong vocational skills.